‘Quicker to take cancer-suffering father to hospital than wait for ambulance’

 Danielle O’Donovan, mitigating for Mr Sheridan, told the court he already had nine points on his licence and if he were to be disqualified from driving it would cause him and his family exceptional hardship.

-She said Mr Sheridan’s father was diagnosed with lung cancer in January 2017 and had undergone chemotherapy at Addenbrooke’s Hospital in Cambridge and the Norfolk and Norwich University Hospital (NNUH).
+She said Mr Sheridan’s father was diagnosed with lung cancer in January 2017 and had undergone treatment at Addenbrooke’s Hospital in Cambridge and the Norfolk and Norwich University Hospital (NNUH).

-Ms O’Donovan said on a number of occasions when Mr Sheridan’s father suffered serious infections which required medical intervention he was told by 999 it would be quicker to get to hospital by car than waiting for an ambulance.
+Ms O’Donovan told the court of an occasion where Mr Sheridan’s father suffered a serious infection which required medical intervention and the family were told by 999 it would be quicker to get to hospital by car than waiting for an ambulance.

 Mr Sheridan told magistrates that his sister lived next door to his father but had two children of her own and would not be able to drive their father to hospital “at the drop of a hat”.